thedotpost/thedotpost-content/2016/12/tim-carry-dotcss-logo-in-only-one-div.md

 Title: dotCSS logo in only one div
 Curator: sylvinus
 Category: Frontend
-Summary: What if we recreated the dotCSS logo with only CSS and one div.
-Tim uses some tricks involving invisible text, box-shadow, and line breaks.
+Summary: What if we recreated the dotCSS logo with only CSS and one div?
+Tim uses some tricks involving invisible text, box-shadow, and line breaks to achieve it.
 Slides: https://pixelastic.github.io/talk-dotcss-onediv/#/
 Video: https://www.youtube.com/watch?v=3z6JhjoG7nA
 Template: talk